zniper/django-scraper/README.rst

 Support
 =======
-If you have any questions or any ideas regarding this application, please email to *me[at]zniper.net*
+If you have any questions about this application, please email to *me[at]zniper.net*